Guide

 The Bottom Line

 Every tool in this list can help you find wasted spend.
 The question is what happens after the waste is identified.
-If you just need a list of bad search terms and you're comfortable deciding match types yourself, most of these tools will serve you well — and Karooya's free tier is hard to beat for small accounts.
+If you just need a list of bad search terms and you're comfortable deciding match types yourself, most of these tools will serve you well.
+Karooya's free tier is hard to beat for small accounts, Negator.io's context-aware classification is smart, and Cascader's audit trail and recurring scans are well-designed for ongoing hygiene.

-If you want the tool to tell you how to block each term, check for conflicts before you do it, and track the savings over time — SearchSavior is currently the only option that does all of this.
+If you want the tool to tell you how to block each term (Exact, Phrase, or Broad), check for conflicts before you do it, and track the savings over time, SearchSavior is currently the only option that does all three.

 Try SearchSavior Free